 God had to satisfy the requirements of justice.
 Because of our sinfulness, we are unable to do this for ourselves.
 We are disqualified.
 Since His justice has to be satisfied, only a sinless God could pay the fine.
+He was the ultimate sacrifice.
 Either we bear the penalty for our sins ourselves resulting in eternal separation from God or God bears our sin in our place as a substitute.
+God loves us so much that he died for us, just so He can see us live with Him for all eternity!
 No one can meet the requirements of God except God Himself.
 Jesus is God.
 He had to be man to live the perfect life that man couldn’t live out himself.
 Jesus lived a perfect life for 33 years.
 Something you and I could not do for 33 seconds!

 4. 2 Corinthians 8:9: “You know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich.”

 5. John 6:37-40 “All those the Father gives me will come to me, and whoever comes to me I will never drive away.
 For I have come down from heaven not to do my will but to do the will of him who sent me.
 And this is the will of him who sent me, that I shall lose none of all those he has given me, but raise them up at the last day.
 For my Father’s will is that everyone who looks to the Son and believes in him shall have eternal life, and I will raise them up at the last day.”